Augmented Probability Simulation Methods for Sequential Games: Sequential games with complete information

-} Convergence of the Algorithm \ref{alg:mcmc}, detailed in \ref{ec:mc_conv_adg}, follows under mild conditions and is based on two applications (for the inner and outer loops within Algorithm \ref{alg:mcmc}) of a uniform version of the strong law of large numbers (SLLN) \citep{Jennrich}.
-It shows uniform convergence to the expected utilities as well as to the attacker's best responses and defender's optimal decision.
+Convergence of Algorithm \ref{alg:mcmc}, sketched in SM Section 1.1, follows under mild conditions and is based on two applications of a uniform version of the strong law of large numbers (SLLN) \citep{Jennrich}.

-From a computational perspective, the algorithm requires generating $|\Dcal| \times ( |\Acal| \times Q + P ) $ samples, where $| \boldsymbol{\cdot} |$ designates the cardinality of the corresponding set, in addition to the cost of the final optimization and $|\Dcal|$ inner loop optimizations.
-When the decision sets are continuous, they need to be discretized to solve the problem to the desired precision, as exemplified in Section \ref{sec:computational_comp}.
-In the end, MC approaches could turn out to be computationally expensive when dealing with decision dependent uncertainties, as is the case in the games in this study: they require sampling from $p_D(\theta \given d,a)$ and $p_A(\theta \given d,a)$ for each possible pair of $d$ and $a$, entailing loops over the decision spaces $\Dcal$ and $\Acal$.
-When these are high dimensional, considering the whole decision space as in MC will typically be inefficient.
+From a computational perspective, in addition to the cost of the final optimization and $|\Dcal|$ inner loop optimizations, Algorithm \ref{alg:mcmc} requires generating $|\Dcal| \times ( |\Acal| \times Q + P ) $ samples, where $| \boldsymbol{\cdot} |$ designates the cardinality of the corresponding set.
+MC approaches could be computationally expensive when dealing with decision dependent uncertainties: sampling from $p_D(\theta \given d,a)$ and $p_A(\theta \given d,a)$ is required for each pair ($d$, $a$), entailing loops over the sets $\Dcal$ and $\Acal$.
+When these are high dimensional, MC will typically be inefficient.
 APS mitigates this issue.